Panchakki: Operating process

-The water-mill is kept fed with sufficient water by an underground conduit, which commences from a well just above the junction of the Harsul river with a tributary stream eight kilometers away.
-After crossing the tributary stream near its confluence with Harsul, this water-pipe proceeds to the Panchakki reservoir.
-The arrangement is such that the water is made to fall into the Panchakki cistern from quite a height in order to generate the necessary power to drive the mill.
-The cistern lies in front of the mosque whose bottom forms the roof of a spacious hall.
-The cool chambers of the hall are used in summers by pilgrims, and is about 164' X 31' ornamented with fountains.
-The excess of water is let in the Kham river.
+The water-mill supplied by an underground conduit originating from a well above the junction of the Harsul River and a tributary, roughly 8 km away.
+The conduit crosses the tributary near its confluence with Harsul then proceeds to the Panchakki reservoir.
+Water falls into the Panchakki cistern from a sufficient height to generate the necessary power to drive the mill.
+The cistern lies in front of the mosque, underneath which is a 164 by 31 ft hall.
+Pilgrims used the hall, and it contains fountains.
+The excess water is released into the Kham River.

-A fine view of the Kham river can be had from the windows of this hall.
-There is also a cenotaph to the spiritual preceptor of Baba Musafir Shah and a tomb to his disciple Baba Shah Mahmood and a few other graves.
-A huge Banyan tree on the southern margin of the reservoir provides shade and adds beauty to the whole scene.
-In the North-West corner, adjacent to the cistern, is the water mill driven entirely by water power.
-It is said that in the olden days, grain could be ground without physical effort.
+The hall overlooks the Kham River.
+The grounds contain a cenotaph to the spiritual preceptor of Baba Musafir Shah, a tomb to his disciple Baba Shah Mahmood, and a few other graves.
+A banyan tree stands on the southern side of the reservoir.
+In the northwest corner, adjacent to the cistern, is the water mill driven by water, formerly used to grind grain.

-The country here exhibits one of the most picturesque landscapes about Aurangabad.
-The Kaula Nala skirts the garden, and is first crossed by an old bridge with pointed arches and then by a second bridge which spans it lower down.
-The walls of Begampura are to the right and the city walls are to the left, while Shah Musafir's garden is between the latter and the river bank.
-The garden walls descend down to the bed of the Nala; and the dargah and the accompanying buildings, with the cisterns and the fountains that are interspersed, blend picturesquely with the garden vegetation.
+The Kaula Nala runs alongside the garden and is crossed by two bridges.
+The walls of Begampura lie to the right and the city walls to the left, with Shah Musafir's garden positioned between the latter and the river bank.
+The garden walls extend to the bed of the Nala.
+The dargah and accompanying buildings, along with the cisterns and fountains, are located among the garden vegetation.